WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint5Materials/Sprint 5 Report.md

 * [Use Numba to optimize StochPy doStochSim](https://github.com/WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/issues/44)
 * [Perform speedup analysis after Numba/Dask optimization](https://github.com/WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/issues/40)

-\*Though we have technically implemented speedup using Dask via the script files mentioned in Sprint 3, we are still researching and experimenting with how we might be able to better integrate it into StochPy, so we are leaving the issue up for now.
+\* While we have a working Dask version, we are working on getting it directly integrated into StochPy.
+So, it remains as an "incomplete" issue.

 ## Code Files for Review
-Much of this sprint has been dedicated to developing plans for organizational issues and deciding how best to complete the seemingly conflicting goals of the curriculum and the client.
-As such, little code has been produced while we are adjusting our plans.
+Much of this sprint has been dedicated to developing plans for implementation details, along with some limited implementation.
 The StochPy retrofitting/Numba implementation is ongoing, as can be seen below:
 * [Ongoing Numba Implementation](https://github.com/WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/compare/main...numba-testing)

 ## Retrospective Summary
 Here's what went well:
   * Acquiring a better understanding of the technologies we are using (Dask, Numba)
-  * Collaborating with each other in a constructive and timely manner
+  * Communicating with our faculty mentor to clarify expectations and acquire work

 Here's what we'd like to improve:
-   * Increasing feature implementation speed
+   * Accelerating implementation speed
-   * Considering the literature-heavy nature of our project, improve generation and tracking of research and development artifacts, along with improving the pace of producing testing results
+   * Communicating with team members and setting clear work expectations

 Here are changes we plan to implement in the next sprint:
    * Ramping up implementation speed by enforcing stricter self-defined deadlines for Sprint issues and directing additional resources to our most vital goal in the form of refactoring StochPy for use with Numba
-   * Keeping better track of "literature search"-esque activities for Sprint documentation and accountability purposes
-   * Improving team communication by enforcing weekly meetings, delineating expected tasks for each week, and holding fellow team members accountable through generating tangible work artifacts
+   * More frequent communication,